Cox-Automotive/terradocker/README.md

 [`coxauto/terradocker`](https://hub.docker.com/r/coxauto/terradocker/)

 Run Terraform in Docker with the [ALKS Provider](github.com/Cox-Automotive/terraform-provider-alks) installed.

+[Terragrunt](https://github.com/gruntwork-io/terragrunt) is also available to you if you're running `docker.inside()` with Jenkins.

 ## Running